cnnrbrn/noroff-programming-foundations-content/ca.md

 The Level 1 questions are required.

-The Level 2 questions are optional, but you will receive feedback on them if you submit them.
+The Level 2 questions are optional.
+You will receive feedback on them if you submit them.

-A lot of the questions don't suggest variable names, and you must come up with them yourselves.

-Choosing sensible variable names will form part of your assessment.
+Some of the questions don't provide variable names, and you must come up with them yourself.
+Choosing appropriate variable names will form part of your assessment.

 ## Level 1

+##### Question 1

+Declare and initialise a variable with a value of `null`.

+---

+##### Question 2

+Create an object called `person` and give it two properties (a key and a value) of your choice.

+---

+##### Question 3

+Create a variable called `outOfStock` and assign it a `boolean` value.

+Create an `if else` statement that checks the value of `outOfStock`.

+If it is `true`, log `Out of stock`.
+Otherwise log `In stock`.

+---

-##### Question
+##### Question 4

 Create an `array` of five numbers.